thisisevilevil/evilevil365/_pages/about.md

 In March 2021 I decided it was time to try something new, so I started my own company.
 Within my first few days of being self-employed as a freelancer, I found [APENTO](www.apento.com).
 A small network for highly specialized freelancers within the Microsoft space, all self-employed myself, highly motivated and super driven to achieve the best results for our customers.
 In APENTO I continued working within the modern workplace, where I am still working today.
 I spent most of my time helping a large company in Denmark adopting Intune and Autopilot, whilst I also have smaller customers on the side that I'm assisting occasionally.

-Lately I have spent a lot of time testin and working on products in the Intune suite, so do not be surprised if you hear me speaking or blogging about the Intune suite.
+Lately I have spent a lot of time testing and working on products in the Intune suite, also with my customers, so do not be surprised if you hear me speaking or blogging about the Intune suite.